Mohit-Sharma1/C-/README.md

 1.)Open terminal.

-2.)Type command to install gcc or g++ complier:
+2.)Type command to install gcc or g++ complier

-3.)Now go to that folder where you will create C/C++ programs. ...
+3.)Now go to that folder where you will create C/C++ programs.

 4.)Open a file using any editor.

-5.)Add the code in the file: ...
+5.)Add the code in the file

 6.)Save the file and exit.

-7.)Compile the program using any of the following command: ...
+7.)Compile the program using any of the following command

-8.)To run this program type this command:
+8.)To run this program type this command